Spirals-Team/test4repair-experiments/results/math/80/jGenProg/readme.md

 Nb of EvoSuite Tests: 50

-Nb of Failing EvoSuite Tests: 50
+Nb of Failing EvoSuite Tests: 3

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 47.56
+Average Nb of EvoSuite Tests: 46.33

-Average Nb of Failing EvoSuite Tests: 2.97
+Average Nb of Failing EvoSuite Tests: 2.3

+Average Nb of Test-adequate patches: 3.87

 ---